Safety items parents should look for in a high school athletic program

 Emergency plans include a pre-established, well thought out plan of action that is implemented in the event of an emergency situation.
 Items should include, but are not limited to:

-Full Time On Site Qualified NATA BOC Certified Athletic Trainer?
+Full-Time on Site Qualified BOC Certified Athletic Trainer?

 There should be a qualified allied health care provider available to student athletes at the school on a daily basis.
 A qualified health care provider is educated in the prevention, immediate care, treatment and rehabilitation of athletic injuries.
-The IDEAL choice would be a NATA Certified Athletic Trainer.
-(Insert the AMA’s statement here).
+The IDEAL choice would be an athletic trainer, per recommendations of the AMA.
 Schools with large athletic programs should employ additional qualified athletic health care providers.